Module 1: Essentials of Food Safety Module 2: Food Safety Control Measures within the Workplace Module 3: Healthy Eating in the Early Years Setting

 Consultation with Parents

 Early years institutions and parents should work together and coordinate regularly to encourage healthy eating in young children.
-Communication is key, whether this is between parents and the early year’s care providers or between the relevant statutory services.
+Our food safety course for childcare settings teaches that communication is key, whether this is between parents and the early year’s care providers or between the relevant statutory services.

 Kloud Academy is your video library with the development of the child and teacher in mind!
 Kloud Academy was launched by TeachKloud - a dedicated nursery management software.
 Get in touch: email@example.com